-But on a few of our trips to beaches in destinations such as Gili Islands & Vanuatu proper beach shoes not only for our baby but for the whole family was truly essential.
+But on a few of our trips to beaches in destinations such as Gili Islands & Vanuatu proper beach shoes not only for our baby but for the whole family were truly essential.

-Essential Items that you Should Take:
+Essential Beach Supplies for Baby that you Should Take:

 - Big baby beach bag

 - Beach Wagon

 - Beach toys for babies

 Best Beach Gear for Baby that is Handy, but not Essential:

 Here is the list of handy beast beach accessories for babies: